hamedpro/freeflow-core/README.md

 <br />

-then go to this newly created directory and install global and local npm dependencies using this command below :
+then go to this newly created directory and install npm dependencies using this command below :

 ```
 cd pink_rose;
-npm i -g nodemon http-server ; npm i
+npm install;
 ```
 then finally modify env.json file if you want to change default configurations for ports api and frontend are using and ...